 Decades of war and conflict stoked by US imperialism have taken its toll on the Somalian masses, with thousands left maimed.

-The US troop deployment to Somalia follows Washington’s increasing turn to the use of its massive military power to solve the crisis of the capitalist system, not only in Africa, but across the globe.
-From the standpoint of the ruling class, they will be satisfied with nothing less than the complete subjugation of the African continent’s economies under the total hegemonic control of US corporate and banking interests.
+The US troop deployment to Somalia is part of Washington’s increasing turn to the use of its massive military power to solve the crisis of the capitalist system, not only in Africa, but across the globe.
+From the standpoint of the ruling class, they will be satisfied with nothing less than the complete subjugation of the African continent’s economies under the hegemonic control of US corporate and banking interests.

 With the election of a nationalist figure in Donald Trump to the White House, the US ruling class is turning to ever more aggressive and reckless means to hold onto the massive amounts of wealth it has accumulated at the expense of the world’s working class.

 Rivals to US domination across the globe such as China and Russia, and increasingly, France and Germany, constitute the ultimate targets in Washington’s drive for global domination of economic resources and markets in order to rid itself of the crisis of capitalism.